 LEVEL OF INFORMATION SUPPORT OF REVERSE LOGISTICS IN CZECH COMPANIES: CURRENT STATE AND IMPLICATIONS

 In recent years, the area of reverse logistics has been continuously attracting larger and larger scientific and managerial audience.
-However, some aspects of reverse logistics management have not received proper attention so far.
-Information support of reverse logistics belongs to these not fully developed topics.
-Although, some efforts towards studying impact of information support on organizational performance and categorizing types of information technology used for information support were made, the situation regarding the intensity of research in the field of reverse logistics is concentrated only in particular fields and countries.
-Therefore, the goal of this study is to explore the level of information support of reverse logistics among the Czech companies, compare the findings of this study with studies from other countries, and to identify possible barriers that prohibit the information support of reverse logistics.
+However, some aspects of reverse logistics management have not received proper attention thus far.
+Information support of reverse logistics belongs to these topics which have yet to be fully developed.
+Although, some efforts towards studying the impact of information support on organizational performance and categorizing types of information technology used for information support have been made, the situation regarding the intensity of research in the field of reverse logistics is concentrated only in particular fields and countries.
+Therefore, the aim of this study is to explore the level of information support of reverse logistics among Czech companies, to compare the findings of this study with studies from other countries, and to identify possible barriers that prohibit the information support of reverse logistics.

 For the purpose of obtaining the data, two open and two closed questions as a part of a larger research that was focused on reverse logistics in general were sent to 167 companies of various sizes and industries.
-Questions that were targeted on information support of reverse logistics were designed according to problems that were not satisfactory solved during our previous theoretical research and literature analysis.
+Questions that targeted information support of reverse logistics were designed according to problems that were not satisfactorily solved during our previous theoretical research and literature analysis.
 The data were analyzed using descriptive statistical methods and correlations.

 The results of this study show that the level of information support in the surveyed companies is below one third.
-Simultaneously, the bigger the company is, the more likely they have implemented some kind of information support.
-The most used type of information support is Enterprise Resource Planning system.
-This fact confirms findings of other studies.
+Simultaneously, the bigger the company is, the more likely they are to have implemented some kind of information support.
+The most commonly used information support is Enterprise Resource Planning system.
+This fact confirms the findings of other studies.

-Therefore, with regards to previous studies, that show that reverse logistics has a positive impact on organizational performance, and due to revealed low level of information support of reverse logistics in this study, Czech companies should try to increase the level of the support in order to become more competitive on foreign markets.
+Therefore, with regard to previous studies, that show that reverse logistics has a positive impact on organizational performance, and due to revealed low level of information support of reverse logistics in this study, Czech companies should try to increase the level of the support in order to become more competitive in foreign markets.

 Keywords: reverse logistics, information support, quantitative study, descriptive analysis, Czech Republic